 Hedge Funds: The objective of hedge funds is to seek 'alpha', which is an abnormal rate of return based on the Capital Asset Pricing Model (CAPM).
 These funds pool together investments from investors with the expectation of large returns for investors.
 Hedge Funds typically charge a 2 & 20 fee structure, which means that the fund managers receive a flat 2% on the assets invested and 20% of profits earned.
 This fee structure is changing as there is greater competition and disruption in the marketplace, there are more hedge funds charging a 1.4% & 17% fee structure.
 Hedge Funds are not for everyone, they are investment vehicles for the wealthy as they typically require a minimum investment of $500,000.

-Q: Can an investor trade with multiple Signals?
+Can an investor trade with multiple Copy Trading Signals at once?

-Freevestor will assist clients with the creation of sub-accounts, find the proper signals that meet Freevestor's strict standards, provide guidance on the proper allocation and continue communication in the cases of a need for modification.
+Freevestor will assist clients with the creation of sub-accounts to enable the use of multiple Copy Trading Signals with a single broker, find the proper signals that meet Freevestor's strict standards, provide guidance on the proper allocation, and continue communication in the cases of a need for modification.

-Q: How would an investor get a monthly distribution?
+How would an investor get a Monthly Distribution?

 Monthly distributions are only issued if investors sign up for a brokerage account through Freevestor with Freevestor serving as the Introducing Broker.
 There is no other way for Freevestor to insert monthly distribution funds into investors' accounts.
-Distributions are generated based on investor trading volume.
+Distributions are generated based on investor trading volume and trading account type.

 No, this is completely up to the particular client to do.
 Freevestor clients are free to not take any or all of Freevestor's advisement.
 Freevestor creates the portfolio plan and even shows clients how to do put it into place step-by-step, but it is up to the client to execute it.